slausmeister/AutoHDR/readme.md

 Fig 2: On the left the settings suggested by Lightroom, on the right the settings suggested by our algorithm.
 Notice how Lightroom's implementation boosts the shadows and is not using the entire brightness spectrum available.
 We again point out the necessity for an HDR compatible browser/display.

-The aim of the project it to write an algorithm that, given a small training dataset of RAWs with the corresponding Lightroom settings, finds a good suggestion for the settings to properly make use of the HDR colorspace.
+The aim of the project is to write an algorithm that, given a small training dataset of RAWs with the corresponding Lightroom settings, finds a good suggestion for the settings to properly make use of the HDR colorspace.

 # Architectural Concerns